 One thing’s for sure–the overhead video trend definitely isn’t going anywhere anytime soon.
 But beyond savory step-by-step demos, the perspective this shot offers can breathe life into all sorts of other content your business creates.

-Take, for example, YouTube artist AmandaRachLee’s bullet journaling and drawing tutorials videos.
+Take, for example, YouTube artist AmandaRachLee’s bullet journaling and drawing tutorial videos.
 Eye-catching and engaging, her viewers are drawn to every detail and movement she puts into focus.
 How did she execute an overhead shot like this and how can you replicate the setup?
 Lucky for you, we’re here to help show you how!

 In this post, we’ll break down three ways that we’ve successfully captured the overhead video shot at Wistia.